The favorite family tree gifts for the genealogy buff, family historian and history lover on your Christmas gift list. Shopping will be easy!

 - Mechanical pencils – Many repositories only allow the use of pencils.
 No ink pens allowed.

 - Genealogy coffee mug for those late night research sessions!
-Add some Starbucks coffee beans and you’ve got a fantastic gift.
+Who wouldn’t love this personalized mug with your ancestors on it?!
+Oh, and add some Starbucks coffee beans and you’ve got a fantastic gift.

 Do you feel more prepared for your holiday shopping now?